Legal

 • object to the processing of your personal data for direct marketing purposes, including any related profiling;

-• request the portability of your personal data, where this is technically feasible.
+• request the portability of your personal data, where this is technically feasible; and/or

 You can exercise most of these rights directly through your account settings.
 For any other request relating to your personal data, please contact us at support@nexala.ai.
 We will respond to your request within the timeframe required by applicable law.
 To protect your privacy and security, we may require you to verify your identity.